 las2dem -i 2_classify\futi*.laz ^ -keep_class 2 6 ^ -step 0.25 -use_orig_bb ^ -odir 2_dbm -obil ^ -cores 4

 Again, we created a digital terrain model with buildings (DBM) by keeping the points with classification 2 (ground) and 6 (building).
 The resulting hillshade computed from a virtual raster that combines the 9 BIL rastera into one looks perfectly smooth in QGIS.

-If you need to deliver the LiDAR files you should probably remove the buffers first … but that is not yet implemented. (-:
+If you need to deliver the LiDAR files you should probably remove the buffers first … (-:

 lastile -i 2_classify\futi*.laz ^ -remove_buffer ^ -odir 2_final -olaz ^ -cores 4

 Here what you are *not* supposed to do.
 Assuming you get unbuffered tiles.

 lastile -i ..\data\fusa.laz ^ -set_classification 0 -set_user_data 0 ^ -tile_size 100 ^ -odir 3_raw -o futi.laz